Yutarop/PokemonApp/README.md

 # TangoAPP
 You can make your customized vocab app.

 Install packages with the comand below.
 ```
 $ node i
 ```
+Add the words and their meanings you would like to memorize to the index.js file.

 Then, start the server on your local computer.
 ```
 $ nodemon index.js